 (voltage) The difference between the electric potential energy per unit of charge at two points in a circuit.

 The unit for potential difference, equivalent to one joule (J) per coulomb (C).

 A diagram that uses standard symbols to represent the components in an electric circuit and their connections.

-A circuit in which there is more than one path along which electrons can flow.
+A circuit in which there is more than one path for electrons to flow.

-- Ohm's law is; the ratio of potential difference to current is a constant called resistance
+The ratio of potential difference to current is a constant called resistance.

-An ohm is the unit of resistance, equivilent to one volt per Ampere.
-(V/A)
+The unit for resistance, equivalent to one volt per ampere (V/A)

-A superconductor is a material through which electric charge can flow with no resistance.
+A material through which electric charge can flow with no resistance.